Signed URLs

 Secure URLs of images by adding security token to URLs

-We use a 'MD5' hash function on original URL and a secure token to generate the signature.
+We use an 'MD5' hash function on the original URL and a secure token to generate the signature.
 This signature needs to pass with an unsigned URL with the parameter s

 to make a signed URL.
 If the URL is altered or missing the s